ferritin-bio/ferritin/ferritin-featurizers/examples/amplify/Readme.md

 ### Amplify 120M in Candle

-Sorting this alphabetically its a bit clearer to see the architecture:
+Sorting this alphabetically makes it a bit clearer to see the architecture:

 ```rust
 pub struct AMPLIFY {